The Illusion of Fantasy: The Science and Psychology Behind the Magic That Puts Us In the Story – Part One

 Movie Sets

 Most everyone has seen at least one of those old black and white monster movies.
 When Godzilla walks through Tokyo, crushing cars and knocking down buildings, those scenes were created using very crude set piece sizing techniques.
 Godzilla was simply a person inside a suit, and Tokyo was represented by a miniature scale version of the city.
-George Lucas refined the art of set design while filming the original Star Wars.
+Disney Legend George Lucas refined the art of set design while filming the original Star Wars.
 The Death Star trench scene was filmed using model-sized spaceships and a model equipment trench.
 The space slug (Exogorth for Star Wars nerds) that tried to swallow the Millennium Falcon in The Empire Strikes Back was no larger than a hand puppet, and the rancor monster that almost ate Luke Skywalker in Return of the Jedi was a costume suit worn by a person.
 These are additional examples of how Lucas used set piece sizing to film larger scenes at smaller scales.

 Animation Layouts